emnzn/SimCLR/README.md

 ```

 ## Finetune Configuration
 Alternatively, configure the finetuning script through `finetune.yaml` which is also found under the `config` directory.
-An example configuration is shown below:
+The configuration used in my experiments is shown below:

 ``` yaml
 # Training